bufferapp/buffer-components/README.md

 });
 ```

+You're verifying that each property change has the expected outcome in HTML.

 The first time the test is run it generates a new snapshot.
 The **second** time it's checked against the snapshot.

 If you're curious here's what the `renderAndCheckSnapshot` function does: